mattbrothers/guide_to_algorithms/README.md

 ### 1i.
 Understand Complexity of Data Structure Methods

 For now go to this website: [Big-O Cheatsheet](http://bigocheatsheet.com/) and take a look through it.
 For sorting and data structures, it is important to take note of the *average* time complexity.
-The *average* case will be the commonly used if you are apply these sorting methods and data structures in a larger algorithm.
+The *average* case will be the commonly used if you apply these sorting methods and data structures in a larger algorithm.

-Why suddenly focus *average* if we have been focused on Big-O which is looking at the worse case senario?
-Its because when working on an algorithm that uses sorting/data structures methods, the worse case input for the entire algorithm typically does not coincide with the worse case input for the sorting/data structure methods.
+Why suddenly focus *average* if we have been focused on Big-O which is looking at the worst case senario?
+Its because when working on an algorithm that uses sorting/data structures methods, the worst case input for the entire algorithm typically does not coincide with the worst case input for the sorting/data structure methods.

-We will expand more on this in the future, but for now when we evaluate algorithms, if using sorts and data structure methods as part of your solution, it is more common to use *average* case when evaluating for worse case.
-Otherwise everytime we lookup a key in a hashtable, it would be O(N) which only happens in ultra-rare senarios.
+We will expand more on this in the future, but for now when we evaluate algorithms, if using sorts and data structure methods as part of your solution, it is more common to use *average* case when evaluating for worst case.
+Otherwise everytime we lookup a key in a hashtable, it would be O(N) which only happens in ultra-rare scenarios.

 ### 1h.
 Recognize Common Orders of Magnitudes